01binary/zeroweb/src/articles/kalman-filter.md

 If you know what a moving vehicle or a motor shaft are supposed to do (*since you are controlling them in the first place*), why should you let measurements have so much influence on where they are estimated to be next?

-In the case of a DC motor, commanded velocity can be used to determine the shaft position:
+In the case of a DC motor, commanded velocity can be used to determine the current shaft position:

 ![motor model](./images/kalman-motor.png)